 I put the video in the TeamUp on-demand section and now I have people downloading and paying for it without any interaction with me.
 It's just an automated process, so they pay and they can use that video as often as they like.

 I recognised there is a whole bunch of golfers and tennis players who have income that they're willing to spend on fitness and wellbeing.
 I thought perhaps they could benefit from pilates and just in their general life and perhaps for the age group as well.
 It was purely just another avenue of trying to find new customers.
 I began targeting golfers and tennis players either to buy this one-off on-demand video or to encourage them to come to classes.
 If they liked the golf and tennis video herps they'd like to come to my live lessons and online classes.
 It was just one way of widening my reach and expanding my market.

-How did TeamUp's software help you introduce Zoom and on-demand to your clients?
+How did TeamUp's Pilates software help you introduce Zoom and on-demand to your clients?

-One of my Pilates friends had already been using TeamUp for her face to face in-person classes and as a client of hers, I had used TeamUp to book her classes.
+One of my Pilates friends had already been using TeamUp for her face-to-face in-person classes and as a client of hers, I had used TeamUp to book her classes.
 I spoke to her about how well it worked as a management tool for payments and bookings, etc, and she rated it really highly.
-So I took advantage of the TeamUp 30-day trial period and immediately started using TeamUp to take payments and integrate with Zoom.
+So I took advantage of the TeamUp free trial period and immediately started using TeamUp to take payments and integrate with Zoom.
 The integration made it so Zoom links were sent to everybody automatically.
-The 30-day trial went really well and I was really happy with the functionality and support I got technical wise.
+The free trial went really well and I was really happy with the functionality and support I got technical wise.